Get Away, Get Away

-Get Away, Get Away is a 1992 Australian Road Comedy film which was the directorial debut of actor Murray Fahey.
+Get Away, Get Away is a 1993 Australian Road Comedy film which was the directorial debut of actor Murray Fahey.

 Plot

-Bank teller Rick Carter gets away for the weekend on the advice of used car salesman Andrew.
-He runs into a beautiful French hitchhiker, Suzanne, and some criminals, Carl the Mouth and Benny the Brain.
+Bank teller Rick Carter (Murray Fahey) gets away for the weekend on the advice of used car salesman Andrew (Glennen C.C.
+Fahey).
+He runs into a beautiful French hitchhiker, Suzette (Annie Davies), and some criminals, Carl the Mouth (Ewan Campbell) and Benny the Brain (Ned Manning).